anuchandy/android-msal-azure-storage/README.md

 The sample application demo interactive login, where you can login using a user email and access the Azure storage.

+**Note:** Following section requires you to have admin access on the AD Directory associated with the subscription.
+If you're using a subscription that is associated with your Org/Company then probably you may not be able to perform admin operation.

 Let's create a user.

 ### Creating User in AD Directory: